.

 Industry Insights: Tips for Laboratory Billing Reimbursement Challenges

-The Power of a Unified LIS System + Lab RCM Platform
+The Power of a Unified LIS System + Lab Billing Platform

-A key advantage discussed was LigoLab’s unified platform, an advanced system that features LIS and lab RCM modules integrated in a shared pathology lab software solution.
+A key advantage discussed at length was the benefit of LigoLab’s unified medical LIS & lab billing platform, an advanced system that integrates its medical LIS and lab RCM modules into a single, shared lab database software solution.

-And most importantly: shared data that ensures end-to-end accuracy and eliminates silos.
+• Shared data that ensures end-to-end accuracy and eliminates silos

 Final Expert Takeaways